randallard/rancher-discourse/docs/project-plan-and-status.md

 4. **Testing Deployment**: Deploy in development environment and validate functionality
 5. **Production Deployment**: Roll out to production with monitoring and backup strategies
 6. **Documentation**: Maintain comprehensive deployment and operational documentation
+7. **User Onboarding**: Create user guides and training materials

 We've chosen to use the **Bitnami Helm Chart** approach as outlined in [our deployment options documentation]({{ '/docs/technical/deployment-options' | relative_url }}), specifically Option 1, for its balance of simplicity, maintainability, and customization capabilities.

 ## Core Requirements

 ### 1. Infrastructure Requirements
-- ⬜ Rancher-managed Kubernetes cluster with sufficient resources
+- ✅ Rancher-managed Kubernetes cluster with sufficient resources
-- ⬜ Appropriate storage class configuration for persistent data
+- ✅ Appropriate storage class configuration for persistent data (Longhorn)
-- ⬜ Networking and ingress controller setup
+- ✅ Networking and ingress controller setup
-- ⬜ TLS certificates for secure access
+- ✅ TLS certificates for secure access

 ### 2. Discourse Configuration
 - ⬜ Custom theme and branding